Welcome to Pierce College!

 Basic Food Employment & Training (BFET)

-Pierce College is a partner in a statewide system that provides access to countywide employment information and services.
-Job & Career Connections maintains a job board and job seekers can use MyInterfase (http://www.myinterfase.com/pierce_ctc/student), a free job-matching service linking registered users to a database of approved internship, work study and job opportunities in the region.
-Call (253) 964-6265 or visit pierce.ctc.edu/workforce for details.
+Pierce College is a partner in a statewide WorkSource system that provides access to countywide employment information and services.
+Job & Career Connections maintains a free online job-matching service linking registered users to a database of approved internships, work study and job opportunities in the region.
+Call 253-964-6265 or visit the Job & Career Connections web page for details.

 Community and Continuing Education